 As trust in a community increases, support networks flourish.
-However, it's really difficult to measure trust, so we need to rely on some proxies: player's pairwise bonds, active time spent together, success together in high trust situations, and time spent talking positively.
-These can then be tuned by the observant developer team to increase total trust over time for each pair, the rate of trust accumulation, and to create trust metrics for higher order groups.
+However, it's really difficult to measure trust, so we need to rely on some proxies: player's pairwise bonds, active time spent together, success together in high-trust situations, and time spent talking positively.
+These can then be tuned by the observant developer team to increase total trust over time for each pair as well as the rate of trust accumulation, and to create trust metrics for higher-order groups.
 The paper analyzes the strengths and weaknesses of Steambirds data collection methods:

 A mistake we made early on was looking primarily at metrics like retention and monetization.
 These don’t tell us much about what motivates players to play.
 If I were to build the game again, I would have implemented the togetherness metric for the very first private alpha.
 Player relationships are top-level intrinsic motivators and by only measuring them late in the process, we completely misunderstood the state of the game we were building.

 Of course, the challenge here is that you can't share your trust metrics in the game because if you show people what you're observing about them, it irrevocably changes their behavior.
 Sharing group health though - if vague, delayed and multi-dimensional so that it can't be gamed - can encourage prosocial behaviour.
 Trust also differs across contexts, which makes it even more difficult to measure: at best we need to track multiple trust metrics in multiple contexts.

 Prompt: What is the top-level intrinsic motivator in game play?

 Positive sum resources¶